causal-machine-learning/kdd2024-workshop/_pages/cfp.md

 `\documentclass[sigconf, review]{acmart}`.
 * Additional supplemental material focused on reproducibility can be provided.
 Proofs, pseudo-code, and code may also be included in the supplement, which has no explicit page limit.
-* The supplementary material should be included in the same pdf file as the main manuscript.
+* The supplementary material should be included in the same PDF file as the main manuscript.
 The main body of the paper should be self-contained since reviewers are not required to read the supplementary material.
 The supplementary material will not be included in the proceedings.
 * Submissions violating these formatting requirements will be desk-rejected.